bhuh12/vue-router-tab/docs/api/README.md

 ### default-page

-Default page, the default path to redirect to after the last tab is closed or reset.
+**Default page**, the default path to redirect to after the last tab is closed or reset.

 The program will automatically obtain the parent routing address of the tab as the default page.